All wood based materials like leaves, twigs, paper and card can be composted and will decompose over time spent steaming in the HOTBIN.

 The caustic part of the Kraft paper pulping process removes lignin to leave only cellulose fibres.
 Cellulose is easy for bacteria to digest when compared to lignin.

 Shred it rather than crunch it up.
+Do not pre-soak, this must be dry.

 Sprinkle in little and often - thick layers will quickly get wet and form an impervious mush that prevents airflow.